 Table of Contents

-Khameera medicines were not used in Arabic and Persian period but are the invented by Indian Hakims during Mogul period.
+Khameera medicines were not used in the Arabic and Persian period but are the invented by Indian Hakims during the Mogul period.
 The word Khamira in the Unani system of medicine indicates fermented confection.

 Khamira is a semi-solid preparation but neither thick like Majun nor liquid like syrup.
 It is prepared by adding a decoction of herbal drugs or powdered drugs to a base (Qiwam) made up of sugar or sugar with honey.
-Other thherbal ingredients, animal and mineral origin drugs are also mixed.
-After preparation of solution, it is so triturated that it become frothy and colour turns white due to mixing the air constituents in it.
+Other herbal ingredients, animal and mineral origin drugs are also mixed.
+After preparation of the solution, it is so triturated that it becomes frothy and the color turns white due to mixing the air constituents in it.
 Khamiras have been named on the basis of constituents used for the preparation.
 In this particular medicine, the coccon of Resham / Silk insect is taken and hence it is named Khamira Abresham Sada.